Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 The assignment had very little time left and the raw material could not stay scattered across interviews, notes, spreadsheets, and draft sections.
 The team needed a fast way to retrieve evidence by geography, respondent type, service area, and theory-of-change theme while keeping a clear line from source material to findings and recommendations.
-The work also had to meet UNICEF expectations on methodology, ethics, safeguarding, limitations, and evidence-linked recommendations.

-What needed to happen
+What the team needed

 - A clear evidence structure that could turn raw qualitative material into report-ready records fast